A non-absorbing SIR stochastic lattice gas model on hybrid lattices: Introduction

 \section{Introduction}

-In the late 1920s, Kermack and McKendrick \cite{Kermack1927} proposed a system of ordinary differential equations to determine the temporal evolution of the population of individuals that interacted with each other when exposed to an infectious disease.
-These individuals were initially divided into three classes: susceptible (S), infected (I), and recovered (R) individuals.
-As an acronym for these classes, the model became known as SIR model.
-Variations of this model have been proposed over the years, such as the SIRS, SIS, SEIR models, considering different classes of individuals that make up a given population.
-The relevance of these approximations can not be underestimated, as such approximations have been successful in modeling the most varied forms of epidemics: cholera \cite{Hartley2005,Pascual2006}, measles\cite{Kassem2010,Tilahun2020}, rubella \cite{Amaku2003,Prawoto2020}, hepatitis \cite{Zou2010,Khan2013}, influenza \cite{Kim2020}, AIDS \cite{Huang2011,Bashir2017}, COVID-19 \cite{Atkeson2020,Yang2021,Gounane2021}, among many others.
+In the late 1920s, Kermack and McKendrick \cite{Kermack1927} proposed a system of ordinary differential equations for determining the temporal evolution of the population of individuals who interacted with each other when exposed to an infectious disease.
+These individuals were initially divided into three classes, namely, susceptible (S), infected (I), and recovered (R) individuals.
+Taking the acronym for the classes, the model became known as the SIR model.
+Over the years, variations of this model (e.g., SIRS, SIS, SEIR models) have been proposed considering the different classes of individuals that constitute a given population.
+The relevance of these approximations cannot be underestimated because they have been successful in modeling the most varied forms of epidemics, including cholera \cite{Hartley2005,Pascual2006}, measles\cite{Kassem2010,Tilahun2020}, rubella \cite{Amaku2003,Prawoto2020}, hepatitis \cite{Zou2010,Khan2013}, influenza \cite{Kim2020}, AIDS \cite{Huang2011,Bashir2017}, COVID-19 \cite{Atkeson2020,Yang2021,Gounane2021}, among many others.
 Epidemiological models encompass both features of collective dynamics \cite{Wang2016,Shao2022} and complex systems \cite{Helbing2015}; hence, they are important tools for obtaining information regarding the rate of disease spread and for testing protocols adopted by public bodies to contain or mitigate such diseases.